- What Is Gastritis In Dogs?

-- Withholding food from your dog for 24 to 48 hours.
+- Withhold food from your dog for 24 to 48 hours.
 If your pet goes 24 hours without vomiting, then giving them a bland, easily digestible food should be fine.

 - Once this period of time has passed, resume giving your pet meals in smaller amounts throughout the entire day.
 For example, set out the meals that you would normally give your dog throughout the day, divide each in half, and give them at equal time intervals.

 - Giving water to your pet frequently to counteract the loss of fluids (Note: If you are unable to give your dog water without inducing vomiting, speak to your vet immediately).